 The Canadian Experience Class permits you to move to the country permanently.
 You have the right to work and live in Canada like its citizens, except you can not have a Canadian passport.

 After living in Canada for two years under the CEC, you will become eligible to apply for Canadian citizenship.
-Citizenship gives you the Canadian passport, the medical support, and the education ability for your children.
+Citizenship gives you a Canadian passport, medical support, and the education ability of your children.

 What are the advantages of the Canadian Experience Class?

-The application process for the Canadian Experience Class is quick as there is not a lot of required supporting documents.
+The application process for the Canadian Experience Class is quick as there are not a lot of required supporting documents.
 The process might get done in 3-4 months.

 You don’t have to provide financial independence proof under CEC, but FSTP and FSWP have to do it.